Tango (drink)

-Tango is a British carbonated soft drink brand owned and manufactured by Carlsberg Britvic, primarily marketed in Britain and Ireland.
+Tango is a British carbonated soft drink brand owned and manufactured by Carlsberg Britvic subsidiary Britvic, primarily marketed in Britain and Ireland.
 The drink is made and sold in various flavours consisting of real fruit, such as orange, apple, cherry or mango.
 The Tango brand has also been extended into slushies (Tango Ice Blast) and non-drink products like bonbon sweets.

 Tango was launched as an orangeade drink in April 1958 by Porth-based Corona Soft Drinks.
 Tango differentiated from regular Corona with the addition of real fruit and was sweetened with real sugar.
 The Beecham Group bought Corona and hence the Tango product in September 1958.
 Since October 1986, Tango has been owned by Britvic, which since 2025 has been merged with Carlsberg Group.

-The brand has been well known for its viral marketing approach, especially humourous adverts broadcast on television in Britain in the 1990s from the Howell Henry Chaldecott Lury advertising agency.
+The brand has been well known for its viral marketing approach, especially humorous adverts broadcast on television in Britain in the 1990s from the Howell Henry Chaldecott Lury advertising agency.
 Tango's politically incorrect ad campaigns have earned both praise for its humour as well as complaints.

 Packaging

 Like most other soft drinks, the packaging and logo design of Tango has changed and evolved multiple times.
 For limited edition variations of Tango, special packaging has sometimes been produced for them.
 Notably, the "Tango Talk" rebrand of Tango Orange and Tango Apple in 2001 featured a mobile phone in place of the flavour representation featured on regular versions of the flavours at the time.
-Tango have also released unusual packaging as part of their humourous marketing, for example upside-down labels on cans in May 2009 which was done after a dare.
+Tango have also released unusual packaging as part of their humorous marketing, for example upside-down labels on cans in May 2009 which was done after a dare.

 In the beginning of 1996, Tango packaging changed, with the words "Tango" and the respective flavour written on something representing the drink (for example, an orange explosion for Tango Orange).
 In March 2001, Tango Orange was relaunched with a new pack design.
 This was followed in September 2001 for Tango Cherry and Tango Tropical.
 May 2009 saw new packaging created by Blue Marlin Brand Design.
 It featured mashed up images of fruit and graffiti style type.

 During 2000, short lived 250ml bottles of Tango were introduced as part of a £42m campaign by Britvic, to market their drinks as being suitable for children's lunch boxes.
 The campaign also introduced the popular Robinson's line of juice drinks Fruit Shoot.

 "Tango Orange Sound System: Official Can", a 2010 repackaging of the notably large "Tango with Added Tango Orange" featured speakers on the can, in place of the mashed-up fruit.
 Both these large cans were advertised as "the first time Tango cans are larger".
 This is not true, as from 1991 until roughly 2000, all Tango flavours could be purchased in similar size larger cans.
 The large cans, at the initial 1991 launch, were called "King-Size".